ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 let you share libraries between pipelines and you can point to a specific revision of the pipeline.

+### Using Always The Latest Template

+Arguably, pipeline code benefits from continuous integration with the code it deploys.
+This prevents pipeline drift because projects take the latest pipeline template version the moment it is released.

-The tradeoff of pulling the latest pipeline code, as stated before, is that it won't allow you to have reproducible builds and will possibly break projects that are not ready for using the latest policy or features coming from the template.
+The tradeoff of pulling the latest pipeline code, is that it won't allow you to have reproducible builds and will possibly break projects that are not ready for using the latest policy or features coming from the template.
+This can be both good and bad depending on how you want to react to this kind of feedback.
+If a new policy needs to be enforced, introducing changes to pipeline templates will force developers to take action if the new policy fails the pipeline.

+If using the latest pipeline template, rolling forward instead of rolling back can be a better strategy to fix errors during the integration and deployment process.

 ### Gradually Introducing Non-breaking Stages